pyjamabrah/pyjamabrah/content/products/c-language/index.md

         - Electrical/Electronics Engineers working on hardware programming.
         - Systems Engineer seeking gain system level insights.
         - Those curious to learn the underlying details of Systems and how to program it using C.
-        - Those seeking a job changing and preparing for interviews.
+        - Those seeking a job change and preparing for interviews.
       reviewSectionTitle: "Early praise from YouTube Subscribers"
       reviewSectionDescription: "Because the course is brand new, we released some lectures on YouTube to get early feedback, and it has been a banger!
 You will not regret taking this course..."
       reviews: